Skip to main content

 type PreRequestHook func(req *http.Request) error

-You get the actual *http.Request (the sardanioss/http one) right before the transport ships it.
+The hook gets the actual *http.Request (the sardanioss/http one) right before the transport ships it.
 Anything you change lands on the wire: headers, URL, method, body.
-Return a non-nil error and the whole request gets cancelled before a single byte goes out.
-The error bubbles back to the caller wrapped as pre-request hook failed: <your err>.
+A non-nil return cancels the request before a single byte goes out, and the error bubbles back to the caller wrapped as pre-request hook failed: <your err>.

 PostResponseHook